 As Canada’s first true intelligence, surveillance and reconnaissance (ISR) helicopter, the fly-by-wire Cyclone is equipped with a fully integrated mission system, modern sensors and a multi-mission cabin — providing a quantum leap in maritime helicopter capability.

-Entry into service with the Royal Canadian Air Force will occur mid-2018 aboard one of the Royal Canadian Navy’s Halifax-class frigates.
+Entry into service with the Royal Canadian Air Force occurred mid-2018 aboard one of the Royal Canadian Navy’s Halifax-class frigates.

 World Class Maritime Capability